SalishSeaCast/SalishSeaNowcast/docs/figures/create_fig_module.rst

 :py:func:`_prep_plot_data` should return a :py:obj:`types.SimpleNamespace`
 so that the various data objects to be plotted can be easily accessed using dotted notation;
 e.g. :py:obj:`plot_data.tracer_hr`.
-Please see :ref:`LibraryCodeReturnNamedtuplesFromFunctions` for more details.
+Please see :ref:`LibraryCodeReturnSimpleNamespacesFromFunctions` for more details.

 In figure modules that use the :py:mod:`salishsea_tools.places` module, :py:func:`_prep_plot_data` is probably the best place to catch undefined place key errors